IbrahimParkar/Analyzing_Education_Crime_and_Socioeconomic_Data_in_Chicago/README.md

+# Analyzing Education, Crime, and Socioeconomic Data in Chicago
 # Project Overview
 The project aims to analyze a real-world dataset obtained from the Chicago Data Portal.
 As a data analyst, your task is to analyze the census, crime, and school data for a specific neighborhood or district in the City of Chicago.
 The goal is to identify factors that impact the enrollment, safety, health, and environment ratings of schools.